 Ovarian cancer is known as a silent killer: A reliable routine screening test doesn't exist, so the disease is harder to catch in its early stages, when it's most curable.
 Initial symptoms might be mild and vague, so it's important to stay attuned to what they might be.
 According to the American Cancer Society, most ovarian cancers develop after menopause, more than half in women over age 63.

-Recommendation: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
+The Remedy Rx: If you experience bloating, pelvic or abdominal pain, or feel full quickly when eating, consult your doctor.
 If you have a family history of ovarian cancer, tell your doctor about it.
 He or she might recommend additional regular testing.

 You're Ignoring Your Family History

 If your parents had a particular illness, there's no guarantee you'll get it too.
 But there is a genetic component to certain conditions like heart disease, particular cancers and conditions like diabetes.
 In some cases, predisposition can be quite high: According to research published in the journal Circulation, men with a family history of heart disease had nearly a 50 percent increased risk of developing cardiovascular disease.

 The Remedy Rx: Make sure your doctor knows about your family history of serious illness, and ask if any screening tests are warranted.

 You're Not Taking Steps to Prevent A Stroke

 No doubt about it, a stroke can be a cataclysmic event.
 But according to the National Stroke Association, up to 80 percent of them are preventable.
 That's because the processes that lead to stroke—in which a blood vessel in the brain is blocked or bursts, leading to neurological damage or paralysis—are heavily influenced by lifestyle choices like diet and smoking.